gvwilson/sdxjs/page-templates/index.md

 What about a page containing multiple variables?
-There's no reason it should fail if the single-variable case works, but we should still check---again, software isn't done until it has been tested.
+There's no reason it should fail if the single-variable case works, but we should still check---again, software isn't done until it has been tested (<span f="page-templates-output-multiple-variables"/>).

 {% include file file='input-multiple-variables.html' %}
 {% include file file='output-multiple-variables.html' %}